 Why Use Preservatives?

 You might be surprised to learn that as a natural, organic skincare company, we support the use of preservatives.
-Now, before you take a step back from your laptop or squint your eyes at your jar of Ocean Mineral Moisturizer sitting on your bathroom counter, give us just a minute to explain…
+Now, before you take a step back from your laptop or squint your eyes at your jar of Oil Free Moisturizer sitting on your bathroom counter, give us just a minute to explain…

 We already know that all living things must have water to survive.
 Without water, life as we know it would not exist.
 This is the main reason why preservatives are a necessity when it comes to products that contain water.
 Without preservatives, water-based products would become home to an array of bacteria that take to water naturally - and eventually, cause the product to become unusable.